.

 writing

 Left to my own devices, however, my research and writing interests tend toward topics often avoided in polite conversation: sex, death, God, and Italy.
 Though not enough about Italy.
-I can never write enough about Italy.
+About that I can never write enough.

 You can find links to some of my work below.